ryan4orce/fullstackbootcamp/flow_secure_app/flow_secure_app.rst

 Takeaways
 +++++++++

-- You also created a category to protect a special application VM.
+- You created a category to protect a special application VM.
 Then you created the security policy to restrict ICMP traffic into that application VM.
 - Notice that the policy created is in **Save and Monitor** mode, which means traffic is not actually going to get blocked yet until the policy is applied.
 This is helpful in order to study the connections and ensure no true traffic is getting blocked unintentionally.